A swami in Miami

 Don't take my word for anything. . . . find out for yourselves.
 Don't get hung up on words . . . please remember. - Yogananda, in Dietz 1998

-The effects of you repeat silently depend on just what you repeat and the details and schedule that go into it.
-It is a very long tradition, but research into the effects of silent repetitions is of more recent date.
+The effects of what you choose you repeat silently depend in part on just what you repeat and the details and schedule that go into it.
+Affirmations are common, but research into the effects of silent repetitions is of more recent date.
 As the Chinese Dharmapada tells, it is better to recite one significant word than to recite thousands that are not - so find the one word that if well and mentally repeated makes thoughts go away so you cross over and reach Enlightenment.
 (16:1-3, abstracted, In Dhammajoti 1995)

 Buttered phrases don't bring God as easily as they bring weariness